-Even according to the world health organization, which is extremely cautious about declaring that a drug or supplement is safe, hemp derived CBD products will not kill you.
+While someone, somewhere, somehow, has probably taken too much CBD, there aren’t many documented cases of this happening.
+According to the World Health Organization, which is extremely cautious about declaring that a drug or supplement is safe, hemp derived CBD products will not kill you.
 Massive doses of CBD products will make you sick, but they will not kill you.
 If there is a lethal dose, it is not easy to find a clear case of anyone taking a lethal dose.

 However, you can make yourself temporarily sick by taking far too much CBD oil.
 There could even be a dangerous or lethal dose of CBD, but people would never need to take such a high dose, so we don’t know how much CBD a lethal dose is.